What did Batman and Einstein have in common?

 The Dark Knight and the Father of Relativity were both superheroes in their own right.

-On Sept.
-17, bookstores and comic shops around the world will celebrate an unusual but undeniably fun holiday: Batman Day.
-This third annual nationwide event marks the 77th continuous year of publication of Batman comics, making it the perfect occasion to celebrate both the Dark Knight Detective and his real-life counterpart, Albert Einstein, the Father of Relativity.
+Every September, bookstores and comic shops around the world celebrate an unusual but undeniably fun holiday: Batman Day.
+This global event marks the non-stop publication of Batman comics, making it the perfect occasion to celebrate both the Dark Knight Detective and his real-life counterpart, Albert Einstein, the Father of Relativity.

 Confused?
 Don’t be.
 It turns out that the Caped Crusader and the world’s most famous physicist have more in common than you might think.